csu-cs/csci-235/README.md

 To update the sidebar navigation for the lecture notes, modified `sidebarNotes()` in `docs/.vitepress/config.js`.

 ### Local Server
-Serve the site in the local server.
+Serve the site in the local server using the following command.

 ```sh
 yarn docs:dev